-- Welding Pipes: Extra precaution must be exercised to ensure that longitudinal seams on the joining pipes do not come in one line in a butt-welded joint.
+- Welding Pipes: Extra precautions must be exercised to ensure that longitudinal seams on the joining pipes do not come in one line in a butt-welded joint.
 Seams must be staggered at least 100 mm apart and also will clear the branch connections.
 Care is taken to make sure that longitudinal seams are not resting on the steel structure.

 - Welding Pipes and Fittings: Pipes and Fittings for fit-up are then placed on a temporary pipe bed and supports are properly secured properly.
 Next, the arrangement is inspected for quality Fit-Up.
 Once inspection clearance is received, Joints are welded by qualified welders.

-- Details Marking: Various details line pipeline No., Component Heat No., Joint No., Fit-up inspection signature, Welder No., Visual inspection signature, and welding date are marked near to the joint using a metal paint marker.
+- Details Marking: Various details line pipeline No., Component Heat No., Joint No., Fit-up inspection signature, Welder No., Visual inspection signature, and welding date are marked near the joint using a metal paint marker.

 - The pipe Spool Number is marked with a paint marker and an aluminum tag is tied to the spool.

-- Heat-treatment: As per project-specific requirements, Preheating and PWHT will be done at the shop or field.
+- Heat treatment: As per project-specific requirements, Preheating and PWHT will be done at the shop or field.